English: Sword of the Stranger

 1 hr.
 43 min.

 action historical samurai

 SynopsisThe story is set in the Sengoku period.
-A rounin called Nanashi (meaning 'nameless') saves a young boy Kotarou at an abandoned temple.
-Kotarou has no family, is pursued by a mysterious militia organization from China and hires Nanashi as his bodyguard.
+A rounin called Nanashi (meaning "nameless") saves a young boy named Kotarou at an abandoned temple.
+Kotarou has no family, is pursued by a mysterious militia organization from China, and hires Nanashi as his bodyguard.
 Amongst the men who pursue Kotarou is a man called Rarou, a skilled warrior with blond hair and blue eyes.
 He obeys an old man called Byakuran and is a member of the Chinese militia.
 Unlike his companions in the militia, he isn't serving any Emperor and just wants to fight with the strong.

 (Source: Iwa ni Hana)